Conquest of the Planet of the Apes: Original opening and ending

 The original cut of Conquest ended with the apes' execution of Governor Breck.
 After a preview screening in Phoenix on June 1, 1972, the impact of the graphic content caused the producers to rework the film, even though they did not have the budget to do so.
 Roddy McDowall recorded a complement to Caesar's final speech, which was portrayed through editing tricks - Caesar being mostly shown through close-ups of his eyes, the gorillas hitting Breck with the butt ends of rifles played backwards to imply they were acquiescing to Caesar's directive of non-violence - and assured a lower rating.
 The film's Blu-ray version adds an unrated version, restoring the original ending and many other graphic scenes.
+The unrated version is 117,5 seconds shorter than the original theatrical version an has a running time of 86 minutes.

 Conquest is the only Apes film without a pre-title sequence.
 The film's script and novelization describes a nighttime pre-title scene where police on night patrol shoot an escaping ape and discover that his body is covered with welts and bruises as evidence of severe abuse (in a later scene Governor Breck refers to the "ape that physically assaulted his master," thereby prompting MacDonald to report that the escape must have been the result of severe mistreatment).
-The scene appears in the first chapter of John Jakes' novelization of the film, and in the Marvel Comics adaption of the film in the early 1970s, both of which were probably based directly on the screenplay and not on the final edit of the actual film.
+The scene appears in the first chapter of John Jakes's novelization of the film, and in the Marvel Comics adaption of the film in the early 1970s, both of which were probably based directly on the screenplay and not on the final edit of the actual film.
 An article in the Summer 1972 issue of Cinefantastique (volume 2, issue 2) by Dale Winogura shows and describes the scene being shot, but it is unknown why it was cut.
 The Blu-ray extended cut does not contain the pre-credit opening.